testing-library/react-testing-library/.github/ISSUE_TEMPLATE/Question.md

 -------------- 👆 Click "Preview"!

-Issues on GitHub are intended to be related to problems with the library itself, so we recommend not using this medium to ask them here 😁.
+Issues on GitHub are intended to be related to problems with the library itself and feature requests so we recommend not using this medium to ask them here 😁.

 ---